How To Become A Radio Presenter In South Africa

 Hone Your Craft

-Try reading the news or reading out loud from books; this will help you develop good diction and make sure that everything comes across clear when you’re talking into a microphone (especially if there is background noise).
+Try reading the news or reading out loud from books; this will help you develop good diction and make sure that everything comes across clearly when you’re talking into a microphone (especially if there is background noise).

-Think about what makes other presenters sound good?
+Think about what makes other presenters sound good.
 What makes people who are good at what they do sound so good?

 Put In The Work